-I knew when I first first saw it on David Lebovitz' blog that I would have to make it.
-Then, I Googled the source...Gina DePalma, the pastry chef at Babbo Ristorante and her recipe for Zucchini Olive Oil Cake with Lemon Crunch Glaze.
+I first saw this recipe on David Lebovitz' blog .
+Then, I Googled the source...Gina DePalma, the pastry chef at Babbo Ristorante.
+This is her recipe for Zucchini Olive Oil Cake with Lemon Crunch Glaze.

-Since I have zucchini trying to overtake my lawn, what better way to beat it into submission than by turning it into a cake!
+Right now, I have zucchini trying to overtake my lawn, so what better way to beat it into submission than by turning it into a cake!
 Not just any zucchini cake, but a cake that gets better and better each day!
 I'm saying 4-5 days and it's still wonderful!

 A cake glazed with delicious, lemony crystals.
 A cake that is the zucchini recipe of which dreams are made.

 Did I tell you that I decided to add 6 ounces of dark chocolate to the recipe?

 Zucchini and Chocolate Olive Oil Cake with Lemon Glaze